errantmind/faf-dns-proxy/README.md

 # FaF DNS Proxy

+WIP, do not use this yet.
+It is functional but I'm still working on the features.

 `FaF DNS Proxy` is a Linux (only) DoT proxy / forwarder written in Rust.
 It follows the design philosophy of the [FaF Web Server](https://www.github.com/errantmind/faf).

 This is an experimental project and not 'production-ready', although I do use it on my own machines.
 I am working to clean up the code for easier comprehension and to add the last few remaining features.